Isomorphisms of quantizations via quantization of resolutions: Symplectic reflection algebras

 To approach both these questions we will study isomorphisms of certain completions induced by $\Upsilon$.
 The completions will have a form $(e\Halg e)^{\wedge_b}, \W(\D Q,\vv,\ww)_h^{\wedge_b}$ for certain points $b\in \K^{2n}/\Gamma_n$.

 A general definition is as follows.
 Let $A$ be an algebra such that its center $Z$ is finitely generated, and $A$ is finite over $Z$.
 Further, let $\A$ be another algebra equipped with an epimorphism $\A\twoheadrightarrow A$.
 Pick a point $b\in \Spec(Z)$ and let $\m_b$ be the ideal in $A$ generated by the maximal ideal of $b$ in $Z$.
 Then consider the preimage $\widetilde{\m}_b$ of $\m_b$ in $\A$.
-We put $\A^{\wedge_b}:=\varprojlim_{n\rightarrow \infty}\A/\widetilde{\m}_b^n$.
+We put $\A^{\wedge_b}:=\varprojlim\A/\widetilde{\m}_b^n$.

-In this subsection we will study the structure of the completions we need and in the next one we will apply this results to accomplish the two goals mentioned above.
+In this subsection we will study the structure of the completions we need and in the next one we will apply these results to accomplish the two goals mentioned above.

 Until a further notice we consider the general SRA $\Halg$ corresponding to a space $V$ and a group $\Gr$.
 Taking $A=SV\#\Gr, \A:=\Halg$ we get the ideals $\widetilde{\m}_b\subset \Halg, e\widetilde{\m}_b e\subset e\Halg e$ and the corresponding completions $\Halg^{\wedge_b}, (e\Halg e)^{\wedge_b}$.
 The following lemma implies that the completions $(e\Halg e)^{\wedge_b}$ and $e\Halg^{\wedge_b} e$ are naturally identified.